fexofenadine/gitfood/recipes/caramelslice.md

 2. While the base is cooking, make the caramel filling.

     Place the butter, condensed milk and golden syrup, in a medium saucepan over medium heat.
-Whisk until the butter is melted and cook, whisking frequently, for 5–7 minutes or until the mixture has thickened slightly (see tip).
+Whisk until the butter is melted and cook, whisking frequently, for 5–7 minutes or until the mixture has thickened slightly (see tip). .

+    <img src="caramelslice/images/5.jpg" width="33%" align="right" />

     Pour the caramel over the cooked base, spread evenly with a palette knife and cook for 15–20 minutes or until golden.
-Cool slightly and refrigerate until cold.
+Cool slightly and refrigerate until cold

-    <img src="caramelslice/images/5.jpg" width="33%" align="right" />

 3. To make the chocolate topping, place the chocolate and oil in a heatproof bowl over a saucepan of simmering water, and stir until melted and smooth.
 Pour the chocolate over the caramel mixture and spread evenly.
 Refrigerate for 30 minutes, or until firm.
 Using a warm knife, cut into slices or squares to serve.
 Makes 20 squares